 The Star Project is an alkalic porphyry copper-gold prospect in northwest BC.
 Prosper Gold holds a 51% majority interest in the Star Project joint venture pursuant to the Joint Venture Agreement dated September 2, 2016 between the Company and Otso Gold Corp. (formerly Firesteel Resources Inc.).

-No exploration activities were completed at the Star Project in the 2020 fiscal period.
+No exploration activities were completed at the Star Project for the year ended October 31, 2021.

 1.3 SELECTED ANNUAL FINANCIAL INFORMATION